PatLasha/clinical-trials-exploration/README.md

 - Data ingestion scripts: 3 hours
 - Unit tests & pre-commit setup: 2 hours

-### Future Improvements / TODOs
+## Future Improvements / TODOs
 - Finish implementing configs, for logging and for environment variable handling
 - Change logging statements throughout the codebase to use the logging module (moving logs to a file would be a good start)
-- Add unit tests
 - Improve error handling and add validation
+- Improve data ingestion performance for large datasets
+- Implement data transformation and processing logic
+- Implement analytics layer with aggregations and metrics
+- Create parser for JSON API data ingestion for: https://clinicaltrials.gov/api/v2/studies
+- Create parser for XML data ingestion for: https://www.kaggle.com/datasets/skylord/all-clinical-trials
+- Implement data enrichment (standardization, derived fields)
-- Create data ingestion and processing scripts
+- Create tests for data ingestion and processing
+- Optimize database queries and indexing
 - Create Streamlit app for data exploration and visualization